Freakybob-Team/freakybrowse/README.md

 This gets updates pretty often so make sure to delete the old FreakyBrowse before installing the new version unless you really want it still!

 # How to run it
-To run it, just run the command `python freakybrowse.py` inside the directory where `freakybrowse.py` is located.
+To run it, just run the command `python (it may also be called py) freakybrowse.py` inside the directory where `freakybrowse.py` is located.
 # Software info
 Latest Version: V.2.3!